Electron-phonon coupling in magnetic materials using the local spin density approximation: Theory

 which is the usual law of addition for resistivities in parallel, and in this case $\rho_{\alpha\beta}^\sigma$ is the resistivity experienced by the electrons in each spin channel.
+Interestingly, when using the Ziman or LOVA formula, the resistivity becomes additive instead $\rho_{\alpha\beta}^\uparrow+\rho_{\alpha\beta}^\downarrow$, questioning the validity of Eq.~(8) of Ref.~\cite{Ma2023}, see Supplementary Material S1 for more information.
 When comparing to polycrystalline samples, we use

 The out-of-equilibrium occupations $\partial_{E_\beta}f_{n\mathbf{k}}^\sigma$~\cite{Ponce2020} in the collinear magnetic case are obtained by solving the BTE

 Here $\partial f^\sigma_{n\mathbf{k}} / \partial\varepsilon^\sigma_{n\mathbf{k}}$ is the derivative of the Fermi-Dirac distribution.
 The equation is solved through an iterative procedure and if we neglect the second term in Eq.~\eqref{eq:ibte}, we obtain the self-energy relaxation time approximation (SERTA)~\cite{Ponce2018}, which in the case of metallic systems is usually quite accurate.